ghapanda/MERN-MASTERMINDS/README.md

 File Uploads:
 Make sure the upload folder exists in the root directory of the project for file uploads to work correctly.

+Incompatible Plugins:
+Some packages in package-lock.json and package.json may be incompatible with Windows.
+To fix this, delete package-lock, remove the offending packages from package.json, use npm install to reinstall any needed packages, and hope the project works.
+It worked when we tested it on a Windows 10 machine.

 Missing Dependencies:
 If you encounter issues with missing dependencies, try reinstalling them: